 Next-generation Lambda Extension

-We’re excited to share that our next-generation, low-overhead Lambda Extension is available for Beta testers.
+We’re excited to share that our next-generation, low-overhead Lambda Extension is now generally available.
 This new extension is packaged alongside our existing extension, yet offers substantially faster cold starts as well as lower resource consumption.

-You can opt in to the Beta by setting the the environment variable DD_EXTENSION_VERSION: next and using extension version v63 or later.
+You can opt out of the next-generation Lambda Extension by setting the the environment variable DD_EXTENSION_VERSION: compatibility

 Supported Configurations